 Today I’m sharing one of my grandmother’s recipes with you.
 Grandmama was one of those people who always lifted the mood in a room whenever she was around.
-Whether it was her great sense of humor, the way she let life roll off her back, or her twinkle eyed smile, just being around her set your heart at ease.
+When she passed away, I inherited her cookbooks.
+This recipe was written in her beautiful handwriting on a piece of paper that had been stained and worn from generations of use.

 - Pie crust

 Your prepared pie crust does not have to be pretty.
 The homier it looks, the better it will taste.
 You can do it as I did here, use a fork, or just fold down the edge a bit and call it rustic.
 In some cities “rustic” sells for double the price ~winks~.

 Don’t pre-bake your pie crust for this (we love not using , right?).